BLOG

 While the pages on your website provide a general overview about who you are and what you offer, a landing page allows you to cover a niched topic.
 Landing pages are often used for SEO and ad campaigns.
 Their main function is to convert viewers into clients or subscribers, through targeted keywords and one, clear call to action.
 Since these pages are not for the general public, they can be hidden from your main website menu.

 For example, you could create a landing page about your seasonal mini sessions.
 On this page share more details about your process, highlight image examples, client testimonials, and include a direct link to your booking site.
 Another option would be a landing page about the benefits of ordering albums and prints after a session.
 Share the options you offer, show close-up images and videos of the final product, and how to place an order.
+For more ideas check our article on website landing pages for photographers — what they are and why you need one.

-With Pixieset you can easily add a new page to your websitekeep it hidden from the menu and have clients access it through a direct link.
+With Pixieset you can easily add a new page to your website, keep it hidden from the menu and have clients access it through a direct link.
 You can also funnel potential customers into the landing page through paid ads and posts on social media.

 13. Get on Pinterest